How we handle information

 When we can and can’t keep your name confidential

 If you give us your name, we’ll keep it confidential unless you tell us:

 - someone is in danger of serious harm, like abuse or neglect (a safeguarding concern)

 - someone has committed a serious crime

 If that’s the case, we may have to pass everything you’ve told us to the police, the council or another public body.

-You can ask us not to share your feedback with the service.
-This can help if it’s important they do not find out who you are.
+You can also ask us not to share your feedback with the service at all.
+This can help if it's important they do not find out who you are.

-It's important to understand we may still have to act on your concern.
-This might mean the service could still work out someone has contacted us.
-For example, if you tell us a service you work for has falsified their records, we may visit and ask to see them.
-This on its own could make the service suspicious.
+We may still have to act on your concern.
+For example, if you tell us a service has falsified their records, we may visit them and ask to see the records.
+This could lead them to guess someone has contacted us.